 Professor Hector MacQueen was appointed as a full-time Commissioner in September 2009.

 Professor MacQueen has taught in the Edinburgh Law School since 1979.
 He was Dean of the Law School 1999-2003, and Dean of Research and Deputy Head of the College of Humanities and Social Science in Edinburgh University 2004-2008.
 He is a Fellow of the British Academy and a Fellow of the Royal Society of Edinburgh.
 His main research interests are in the law of obligations (especially contract) and commercial law, legal history, and European private law.

 Dr Steven was appointed as a full-time Commissioner in August 2011.

-He is a senior lecturer in law, and an associate director of the Edinburgh Centre for Private Law, at the University of Edinburgh.
+He is a senior lecturer in law, and a former associate director of the Edinburgh Centre for Private Law, at the University of Edinburgh.
 His research interests are in property law, security rights and European private law.